Can negative bare couplings make sense? The $\vec{\phi}^4$ theory at large $N$: Conclusion

 Moreover, although the domain $\calC_-$ considered in this paper does not correspond to a Hamiltonian theory with a $\calC\PT$ inner product of states, it still yields a partition function that agrees with that of the physical positive-coupling theory, and the theory on the domain $\calC_-$ may still be predictive beyond thermodynamic quantities like the pressure $p(\beta)$.

-One might object to the presence of asymptotic freedom in large-$N$ scalar and fermionic theories and in $\PT$-symmetric theories.
-Coleman and Gross in the 70s argued that the only asymptotically free theories are non-Abelian gauge theories.
-However, their argument assumed that scalar field theory with a negative coupling constant led to an unbounded potential \cite{PhysRevLett.31.851}.
-It is no longer true that the potential is unbounded from below if the scalar fields live on an appropriate complex domain, such as $\calC_{\PT}$ in \eqref{eq:domain-PT} or $\calC_-$ in \eqref{eq:domain-neg-coup}, or the $\PT$-symmetric domain considered in \cite{Bender:2006wt,Jones:2006qs} for the $-g\phi^4$ theory.
-Thus scalar field theories can in fact be asymptotically free.

-An objection can also be raised specifically about the $\vec{\phi}^4$ model at large $N$.
-In the 70s, Coleman, Jackiw, and Politzer studied the $\textrm{O}(N)$ model at large $N$ in 3+1D and found it possesses a tachyon, and on this basis they argued that the theory is ``sick'' \cite{PhysRevD.10.2491}.
-However, it must be pointed out that this tachyon appears only in the dispreferred vacuum in which the field $\vec{\phi}$ has no mass gap.
-This instability goes away when one realizes that the correct vacuum is the one where the field has a mass gap $m=\sqrt{e}\LambdaLP$, as pointed out by Abbott, Kang, and Schnitzer \cite{PhysRevD.13.2212}.

-Here I have non-perturbatively calculated the partition function of the $\vec{\phi}^4$ theory at large $N$ assuming negative coupling from the start.
+Here I have non-perturbatively calculated the partition function of the $\vec{\phi}^4$ theory at large $N$ assuming negative coupling from the start, with a careful choice of domain of path integration.
+This goes beyond prior work \cite{Ogilvie:2008tu}, but obtains a result consistent with that work.
 With the proper choice for the complex domain $\calC_-$ of path integration, involving $\PT$ symmetry, the resulting thermodynamics are the same as those in the positive-coupling $\textrm{O}(N)$ theory.
-The form of the running coupling in both theories indicates that the coupling, in fact, changes sign under renormalization, and that the negative-coupling theory simply extends the positive-coupling theory to scales above that of the Landau pole.
+The form of the running coupling in both theories indicates that the coupling, in fact, changes sign under renormalization, and the equivalence of thermodynamic observables under this change of sign suggests, in the spirit of renormalization, that the negative-coupling theory simply extends the positive-coupling theory to scales above that of the Landau pole.
 Because of this, and because of other examples in large-$N$ and $\PT$-symmetric field theory, I point out that a negative bare coupling can be sensible.
-In addition, the $\vec{\phi}^4$ theory at large $N$ gives an example of a scalar field theory with asymptotic freedom and which is not quantum trivial.
+In addition, if the positive-coupling theory does flow under renormalization to the negative-coupling theory in the UV, as this work seems to hint, then the $\vec{\phi}^4$ theory at large $N$ would give an example of a scalar field theory with asymptotic freedom and which is not quantum trivial.

 A next step would be to see if thermodynamics in the $\vec{\phi}^4$ theory (and the issue of $\PT$ symmetry breaking) is modified by the dominance of pressures associated with non-constant saddle configurations $m^2(x)$ of the auxiliary field.
 It would also be fruitful to calculate viscosities and other transport coefficients in the $\vec{\phi}^4$ theory in 3+1D along the lines of \cite{Romatschke:2021imm,Weiner:2022kgx,Lawrence:2022vwa}.
 One way to do this involves the use of R$n$ resummation methods \cite{Romatschke:2019wxc,Romatschke:2019rjk}.
 Lastly, it would be interesting to see if the results of this work continue at sub-leading order in the large-$N$ expansion.